hapax/hapax.github.io/assets/teaching.md

 walking for hours every day.
 Not to mention if it becomes a joyless chore, in which case they'll do everything they can to avoid it!

+Perhaps, also, there are general cultural benefits when everyone enjoys hiking, for instance, a higher level of average physical fitness, or a closer connection to nature.